Your abstract can be accepted as poster display, poster walk, poster presentation or oral presentation:

 - Presentation during a poster session (2 slides – 2 minutes of presentation + 3 minutes of discussion)

-All oral presenters are kindly requested to check the date, time and hall name of their presentation in the Scientific Program.
+All oral presenters are kindly requested to check the date, time and hall name of their presentation in the scientific programme.

 The presentation time is 15 minutes in total (10 minutes of presentation and 5 of discussion).

-We kindly ask you to prepare presentation with 5 slides only on a USB Key with the following name of the file: “OralPresentation_lastname_time”.
-The file should be brought to the slide center one day before the presentation.
+We kindly ask you to prepare a presentation with 5 slides only on a USB key with the following name of the file: “OralPresentation_lastname_time”.
+The file should be brought to the slide centre one day before the presentation.